MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 There are Powershell cmdlets you can use to manage devices in Places.
 For more information, see the [Microsoft Places cmdlets module for PowerShell](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).

 > [!NOTE]
-> To run scripts, you must have the TenantPlacesManagement role assigned.
+> To run cmdlets, you must have the TenantPlacesManagement role assigned.

 |Cmdlet name  |Description  |Parameters |
 |---------|---------|---------|